 Aloni has been in countless theater productions, including Bent and Shakespeare In Love.
 Pretty and pretty versatile!

-Aloni adopted a mutt puppy named Bruce, and his Instagram account is oh-so-adorable.
+Aloni adopted a mutt puppy named Bruce, and his Instagram account is full of pictures of the adorable pooch.